What Is Asbestos Exposure?

 Vintage bottle warmer with asbestos insulation.

-Automotive parts, planes, trains and other machinery can contain asbestos.
-It was used extensively in brakes, clutches and other friction products.
+Asbestos can be found in automotive parts, planes, trains and other machinery.
+It was used in brakes, clutches and other friction products.

 Asbestos-contaminated talc also presents an exposure risk.
-Baby powder, makeup and numerous children’s products have tested positive for the presence of asbestos in recent years.
+Baby powder, makeup, and many kids’ products have shown asbestos in recent tests.

 Military Service Exposure